machineagency/science-jubilee/docs/getting_started/deck_guide.md

 Orientation of slots on deck and labware in slots.
 ```

 To use the lab automation deck, we need to set the offsets for each of the 6 slots, as well as any off-deck containers, and place the definition in the `decks/deck_definitions/` directory.
-The preferred method to do so accurately is with a camera tool; the [deck definition calibration notebook](https://github.com/machineagency/science-jubilee/blob/main/science-jubilee/calibration/LabAutomationDeckCalibration.ipynb) interactively guides you through this process.
+The preferred method to do so accurately is with a camera tool; the [deck definition calibration notebook](https://github.com/machineagency/science-jubilee/blob/main/src/science_jubilee/calibration/LabAutomationDeckCalibration.ipynb) interactively guides you through this process.
 If you do not have a camera tool, this can also be done using any other tool that extends into the build volume such that you can accurately align the tool tip to a corner of each slot.
+Make sure to load the appropriate deck calibration file every time you set up an experiment (#TODO: Add a 'setting up an experiment' page that walks through how to set up with science-jubilee library).

+You should not need to re-do the deck calibration often during normal usage.
+You will need to re-do the calibration if you disassemble the lab automation deck assembly (ie remove the delrin mask from the aluminum bed plate).

 ## Creating Labware Definitions